-Files released: Foreign and Commonwealth Office and Cabinet Office
+Files released: Cabinet Office files from 1991 and Foreign and Commonwealth Office

 Today, more than 2,000 Foreign and Commonwealth Office and Cabinet Office records have been released.
 This joint release covers a wide range of subjects and dates.

 The Cabinet Office files are predominantly from 1991 (CAB and PREM) when John Major entered Downing Street, with some previously retained files from Margaret Thatcher’s time as Prime Minister.
 Some of the issues include the introduction of a council tax, Middle East relations and the Gulf War, the Provisional IRA attack on Downing Street, East-West relations and foreign visits and meetings.

 Meanwhile, the Foreign and Commonwealth Office (FCO, FO and CO) files relate to events and issues in South Asia, the Middle East, the Far East – including Hong Kong Departments, Mexico and the Caribbean (1985-87), and records relating to the Information Research Department, the Office of the Governor of Spandau Prison, and the Colonial Office.

 Highlights from the files

 Searchable from PREM 19/2223 to PREM 19/3568, and CAB 128 to CAB 301/311, highlights of the Cabinet Office files include:

 - the parole position of Myra Hindley and Ian Brady (PREM 19/2223)

 - the Gulf War (PREM 19/3076 – 3086)